iAndyHD3/image2gd/README.md

 - Open level settings and click on import image
 - Select image and change settings
 - Wait for the image to process
-- Am info box will pop up when it's done
+- An info box will pop up when it's done

 ### Bugs / Suggestions
 Open an issue for bugs or suggestions